dallasfoley/progress-tracker-backend/README.md

 }
 ```

-Notice for routes that require authentication, we use a custom Middleware class which Javalin runs before the request to check if user provided a valid access token in the Authorization header and returns a 401 if not.
-We also utilize Javalin to configure global headers,
+Notice for routes that require authentication, we use a custom Middleware class (see /src/main/java/.../utils/Middleware.java) which Javalin runs before the request to check if the user provided a valid access token in the Authorization header and returns a 401 if not.
+We also utilize Javalin to configure CORS headers and global headers,

 ```java
 public static void configure(JavalinConfig config) {